• Products

 Create, edit, or delete an intent

-Each intent represents a specific problem, question, or request that your virtual agent can help resolve for your customers.
+Each intent represents a specific problem, question, or request that your virtual service agent can help resolve for your customers.

-When the virtual agent detects an intent in a customer’s message, it asks them to confirm that the intent detected is correct.
-Once confirmed, the virtual agent starts the conversation flow for that intent.
+When the virtual service agent detects an intent in a customer’s message, it asks them to confirm that the intent detected is correct.
+Once confirmed, the virtual service agent starts the conversation flow for that intent.

 Intents can have one of two statuses:

 When you create a new intent, its status is set to Test by default.
 When you’re ready to activate it for customers, you can change the status to Live.
-Read more about activating or deactivating an intent, or about virtual agent channels.
+Read more about activating or deactivating an intent, or about virtual service agent channels.

 Create a new intent